NeilWJames/email-notice-wp-document-revisions/readme.txt

 = What kind of tags I can use and for what? =
 You can customize notification e-mail template (both subject and content) In the content you can use any standard html tags as well on top of the following ones:

-Details are given in https://github.com/NeilWJames/email-notice-wp-document-revisions/blob/main/docs/tags.md
+Details are given in the [tags documentation](https://github.com/NeilWJames/email-notice-wp-document-revisions/blob/main/docs/tags.md).

 = Where are the logs? =
 Logs of notifications are available at Document Emails -> Internal User Email Log (for WordPress users) or Document Emails -> External User Email Log, where you can view which users were notified about which post and if e-mail sending was successful or not (please note that bounce messages are not processed).

 = I've multisite.
 Does this plugin works for me as well? = Yes, it does, but in that case each site will have its own log in Document Emails.

+= Are there filters to configure plugin operations = Yes, there are a number of these.

+These are listed and described at [filters.md](https://github.com/NeilWJames/email-notice-wp-document-revisions/blob/main/docs/filters.md).

 == Changelog ==